ta7mid/vc-research-experiments/CONTRIBUTING.md

 > [!IMPORTANT]
 > The following instructions assume that you are using [uv](https://github.com/astral-sh/uv) to run the scripts, which is **recommended**.
 If you are not using `uv`, substitute `uv run` with `python3` in the commands below, and make sure to create and activate a Python virtual environment and install the required dependencies (as listed in [`pyproject.toml`](pyproject.toml)) in that virtual environment beforehand.

-> [!TIP]
-> Many of the scripts can take additional arguments to customize their behavior.
-Run a script with the `--help` argument to see the available options.

 1. Download the ZIP file for a graph from the Network Repository website.

     The [`download.py`](download.py) script in this repository can be used to download the ZIP file.
 For example, to download the `ca-CSphd` graph, run: